 The members of the Musiconomi project have continued the work they began as members of the Musicoin team of actively recruiting artists to the project through a combination of select event sponsorships, music conference presentations, strategic partnerships, educational programs and multiple social media channels.

-Building on the Musicoin Ambassador program, the Musiconomi Team will continue to identify and engage with individuals who are able to provide support and value to the platform through cross-promotional activities and synergistic/collaborative use of resources.
+The Musiconomi Team will continue to identify and engage with individuals who are able to provide support and value to the platform through cross-promotional activities and synergistic/collaborative use of resources.

 Whether it be musicians, promoters, educators or community organisers, the Musiconomi team will actively seek to build a strong contingent of ambassadors who will spread the Musiconomi message far and wide.

 We realise that blockchain technology is in its infancy - in a similar way that the internet was very much a promising but unfamiliar technology in the late 1990s.
-The Musiconomi project and its rapidly growing community is uniquely positioned to bridge the gap between technology professionals and non-technical potential users of blockchain technology based applications.
+The Musiconomi project and its rapidly growing community are uniquely positioned to bridge the gap between technology professionals and non-technical potential users of blockchain technology based applications.